mateuszjurewicz/notes_public/notes/English Vocabulary.md

 a language used by a group to prevent outsiders from understanding, a slang, a jargon.
 Not be confused with `ergot`, which is th fungus that grows in wheat and causes hallucination (`Sporysz` in Polish).
 - `Bian Lian`
 the quick-face-mask-change art popular in Sichuan operas.
+- `(false) bill of goods`
+as in "to be sold a (false) bill of goods, means to be made a false promise.
+Bill of goods is just a list of items, negative connotation comes from paying for a list of items but never actually receiving the items.
+In RDR2 Arthur responds to being threatened with hell with "I sure hope it's fiery, otherwise I'll feel I've been sold a false bill of goods".
 - `bury the lede`
 to hide the more important piece of news among less important details. `Lede` is the introductory portion of a news story, commonly the first sentence.
 Often confused with "lead", originates from print journalism, where "lead" also means the strip of metal separating lines of type.
 - `cabbage vs lettuce`